Westinghouse J40: Decommission

 A replacement engine could not be easily fitted into the grounded Demons, as the fuselage had to be redesigned and enlarged.
-When this redesign was done to accommodate the J71, the wing area was also enlarged to counter the increased weight of the all-weather aircraft.
+When this redesign was done to accommodate the J71, the wing area was also enlarged to counter the increased weight of the all-weather aircraft; in fact, the Demon that emerged from development was a missile-armed all-weather fighter over 8000 lb heavier than the XF3H-1 had been, and even the high-powered J71 could not restore its performance.
 The F4D Skyray that had been designed to more easily accept different engines emerged in production powered by the Pratt & Whitney J57.

 The A3D emerged with non-afterburning J57 engines as well.
 The F10F-1 program was cancelled primarily due to unsolvable aerodynamic issues with the variable-sweep wing and the control systems.
 The J40 engine issues were of secondary importance during the prototype flight trials.